iepet/Notes-for-SmartContractAuditing/README.md

 ---

+## 0. Onboarding

+Make sure there the clienthas the minimal onboarding information for us to start the security review.
+A good document to check is the one provided by updraftcyfrin.io [Minimal Onboarding](minimalOnboarding.md)

 ## 1. Scoping

 Scoping is the first step in any smart contract audit.
 This step involves understanding the scope of the audit, including identifying the roles, privileges, external dependencies, and potential vulnerabilities in the smart contract.